 - Percentage of ink transferred, taking into account the ink that remains on the anilox roll after transfer to the image carrier and the amount actually delivered from the image carrier to the substrate.
 This value will be based on experience and adjusted as needed.

-- Ink coverage percentage, based on the label area the ink color covers, in other words, color image area / label area
+- Ink coverage percentage, based on the label area the ink color covers, in other words, color image area/label area

 Taken together, these numbers will yield the total ink consumed, in gallons, for a job, as well as the amount of ink, again in gallons, you need to blend.

-This company offers an online calculator with the caveat that customers shouldn’t use it to estimate how much ink will be needed for the purpose of creating quotes or generating print runs.
+This company offers an online calculator with the caveat that customers shouldn’t use it to estimate how much ink will be needed to create quotes or generate print runs.

 The calculator uses quite a bit less information to provide an ink amount: